gerow/mgb/doc/instructions_organized.md

 So if C <= 0x10 and A <= 0x13, then LDH (C),A places 0x13 in memory at the address 0xFF10.

-Not ever instruction can be used indirectly like this, and some instructions only allow this indirect use with a subset of the registers you woud otherwise think they would be able to use.
+Not evey instruction can be used indirectly like this, and some instructions only allow this indirect use with a subset of the registers you woud otherwise think they would be able to use.

+Durations are expressed in cycles on the main CPU clock.
+All instructions on a gameboy are done in multiples of four of these, but in order to eliminate any confusion they are listed as their complete clock values.

 # Target/Condition Encodings
 The register targets and conditions are encoded into instructions as one, two, or three bit values.
 The various ways they are encoded are listed here.